cesarvr/EFK-Stack-OSE3/Readme.md

 ### Exposing the API

+#### Dependencies

+This example use a library called [sdiscovery](https://www.npmjs.com/package/sdiscovery) written by yours truly, is not obligatory to use, but I just use **whoami** method to get hostname and use this information to identify our microservice in the [node](https://docs.openshift.com/enterprise/3.0/admin_guide/manage_nodes.html).

 #### getBunyanLogger

 Handle the instanciation and configuration of [Bunyan](https://github.com/trentm/node-bunyan) Logger API, - *I prefer this one because is almost zero-configuration needed and ready to work*.